William Rudolph Smith: Wisconsin career

-In 1837, Smith was appointed commissioner for the United States, along with Wisconsin Territory Governor Henry Dodge, to negotiate with the Chippewa to purchase their lands in the forests around the Upper Mississippi River and its tributaries.
-He moved to the Wisconsin Territory and settled at Mineral Point, in Iowa County.
-His negotiations with the Chippewa ultimately produced a successful treaty which resulted in the United States acquiring most of the territory of modern day Minnesota.
+On March 25, 1837, Smith was appointed commissioner for the United States, along with Wisconsin Territory Governor Henry Dodge, to negotiate with the Chippewa to purchase Ojibwe lands.
+He arrived too late; Dodge had already single-handedly wrested old growth pine and millsites in the future east central Minnesota and central Wisconsin from the assembled Ojibwe by a treaty negotiated at Fort Snelling in late July 1837.
+In 1838 Smith published his travel notes as Observations on the Wisconsin Territory: Chiefly on That Part Called the Wisconsin Land District: With a Map, Exhibiting the Settled Parts of the Territory.
+As laid off in Counties by Act of the Legislature in 1837.

 Following the treaty, Smith remained in the Wisconsin Territory, and, in 1839, was appointed adjutant general of the Wisconsin Territorial militia.
 He retained this office by a vote of the Legislature after Wisconsin achieved statehood in 1848, relinquishing it in 1852 after nearly 13 years in command of the Wisconsin Militia.
 He also became heavily involved with the emerging Democratic Party in the Wisconsin Territory, presiding over the first convention of the party in the territory, in 1840, and drafted the address of the party to the people of the territory.

 In 1846, Smith was hired as Clerk of the Legislative Council (the upper body of the territorial legislature) and, that same year, was elected as one of Iowa County's delegates to Wisconsin's first constitutional convention.
 He sat in the chair of the constitutional convention when it first convened until the convention was able to elect a president.
 The constitution produced by this convention was ultimately rejected by the voters and another attempt was made in 1848, which produced the Constitution of Wisconsin.

 After Wisconsin achieved statehood, in the 2nd session of the Wisconsin State Senate (1849), the members elected Smith as Chief Clerk of the Senate.
 He was re-elected for another term in the 3rd Legislature (1850).
 In 1852, Smith was commissioned by the Legislature to compose a documentary history of Wisconsin and, at the creation of the Wisconsin Historical Society, Smith was appointed the first President of the organization.
 He ultimately produced two volumes of a planned three volume history.

 In 1855, Smith was elected the 5th Attorney General of Wisconsin, in the first statewide elections after the creation of the Republican Party.
 Smith defeated Republican candidate Alexander Randall, who, two years later, would be elected Governor.
 Immediately after taking office, Smith was confronted by the controversy over the disputed results of the 1855 Wisconsin gubernatorial election—in which both Republican candidate, Coles Bashford, and Democratic candidate, William A. Barstow, claimed victory.
 Smith ultimately referred the matter to the Wisconsin Supreme Court on the information provided by Bashford that Barstow's majority relied on fraudulent returns.
 The Supreme Court ruled in favor of Bashford and he was ultimately installed as Governor.

 After leaving office in 1857, Smith largely retired from public affairs.